Graham Nickson

+Graham Nickson (30 August 1946 – 28 January 2025) was a British artist known for large-scale figurative paintings and drawings.

+Life and career

+Nickson was born in Knowle Green, England on 30 August 1946.
+He studied at the Camberwell School of Art and the Royal College of Art, London.

-Graham Nickson (born 1946) is a British artist known for large-scale figurative paintings and drawings.
-He was born in Knowle Green, United Kingdom.
-He has lived in New York City since 1976 and he has been Dean of the New York Studio School since 1988, where he developed a "Drawing Marathon," a two-week program of intensive study.
-Nickson works in oils, acrylics, charcoal, and watercolor.
+He lived in New York City from 1976, and was the Dean of the New York Studio School from 1988 to 2024, and Dean Emeritus from 2024.
+He was a renowned artist and teacher developing the "Drawing Marathon," a two-week program of intensive study.
+Nickson worked in oils, acrylics, charcoal, and watercolor.

+Nickson died in New York City on 28 January 2025, at the age of 78.

-Education and awards
+Work and exhibitions

+Nickson was known for his large acrylic and oil paintings of bathers on beaches and for his watercolor sunrises and sunsets.
+He was represented by Betty Cuningham Gallery, New York; with his most recent show having been in 2022.
+In 2019, he had an exhibition at the same gallery featuring frontal portraits in oil, "Eye Level".

+Awards

-Nickson studied at the Camberwell School of Art and the Royal College of Art, London.
-He was the recipient of the Prix de Rome in 1972 and the Harkness Fellowship at Yale University in 1976.
+Nickson was the recipient of the Prix de Rome in 1972 and the Harkness Fellowship at Yale University in 1976.
 In 1989 he was awarded a Guggenheim Fellowship.
 He received the Howard Foundation Fellowship from Brown University in 1980 and the Ingram Merrill Fellowship in 1993.

-Work and exhibitions

-Nickson is known for his large acrylic and oil paintings of bathers on beaches and for his watercolor sunrises and sunsets.
-He is represented by Betty Cuningham Gallery, New York; with his most recent show in 2022.
-In 2019, he had an exhibition at the same gallery featuring frontal portraits in oil, "Eye Level".